gardener/documentation/website/documentation/guides/applications/access_pod_from_local/_index.md

 ---

 ## Question
-You deployed an application with a web UI or an internal endpoint in your Kubernetes (K8s) cluster.
-How could I access this endpoint **without an external load balancer** (e.g. Ingress)?
+You have deployed an application with a web UI or an internal endpoint in your Kubernetes (K8s) cluster.
+How to access this endpoint **without an external load balancer** (e.g. Ingress)?

 This tutorial presents two options:

 - Using Kubernetes port forward